 The Engineer loves all things rice.
 And anytime he gets the chance to eat jambalaya, he jumps at it.
 All that to say, he has eaten jambalaya in more places and at more restaurants than I can count.
 Always on the hunt for the delicious.

-So when I cook up a big pot at home and that first bite is met with a moment of silence, closed eyes and the sentiment, “I am so glad I married you,”… well, I might just do a secret fist pump or two.
-There’s nothing better than comfort food made in the comfort of your own home.
+So when I cook up a big pot at home and that first bite is met with a moment of silence followed by the sentiment, “I am so glad I married you,”… well, you know you’ve hit the jackpot.
+There’s nothing better than comfort food done just right.

 Jambalaya is full of beautiful color and gorgeously aromatic.
 The key to a good jambalaya is the key to any good one pot dish- layer in the flavors.

 - What does that mean?
-It simply means that not everything goes into the pot at once.
-With a little patience, you build layers of flavor by adding ingredients or groups of ingredients at a time and allowing their flavors to infuse the dish before adding more.
+It means not everything goes into the pot at once.
+With a little patience, you build layers of flavor by adding ingredients or groups of ingredients and allowing their flavors to infuse the dish before adding more.
 It’s easy!
 Just follow the recipe.

 - This recipe looks like it has a long ingredients list, but it really doesn’t and it isn’t hard to make at all.
-There’s a little knife work in the beginning to chop some veggies (I chop everything beforehand to get it ready), but after that it’s simply feeding ingredients into a pot, putting on the lid and letting the simmer do all the work.
+There’s a little knife work in the beginning to chop some vegetables, but after that it’s simply feeding ingredients into a pot, putting on the lid and letting the simmer do all the work.

 - Be creative.
-When it comes to a traditional dish, every family has its own twist, style or version of the dish that they’ve made for years.
+When it comes to a regional dish, every family has its own twist or version that they’ve made for years.
 Jambalaya is extremely versatile.
 Make it your own by adding different proteins.
-Andouille sausage, shrimp, crawfish, and shredded chicken are all excellent additions to this recipe.
+Andouille sausage or Kielbasa, shrimp, crawfish, and shredded chicken thighs are all excellent additions or substitutions to this recipe.

 Jambalaya and gumbo share some of the same delicious flavors, but they definitely aren’t the same dish.

 - Gumbo has the consistency of a soup or stew and is served over rice or with rice.
-Jambalaya is specifically a rice dish.
+Jambalaya, on the other hand, is a rice dish.

 - Okra is one of the veggies included in gumbo and is used as a thickener.
 Okra isn’t traditionally included in jambalaya.